-- (i) Where an employee is authorized or required to work outside his normally scheduled work-day or shift, for one or two days/shifts, he shall be paid one and one-half times (11⁄2x) his regular rate for all hours worked.
-However, upon completing two (2) days/shifts, the employee shall be paid, in addition to the regular rate, a shift differential of seventy-five cents (75¢) for each hour worked between the end of the regular work-day and 12:00 midnight, and eighty-five cents (85¢) per hour for each hour worked between 12:00 midnight and the time of the commencement of the regular work. - (ii) An employee shall have the option set out in Article 16.03, Time Off in Lieu of Overtime, for the premium portion of one-half times (1⁄2 x) their regular rate of pay for all hours worked pursuant to Article 15.10 (i) above. - (iii) Shift differential is not to be included in overtime calculations.
+- (i) Where an employee is authorized or required to work outside their normally scheduled workday or shift, for one or two days/shifts, they shall be paid one and one-half times (11⁄2x) their regular rate for all hours worked.
+However, upon completing two (2) days/shifts, the employee shall be paid, in addition to the regular rate, a shift differential of seventy-five cents (75¢) for each hour worked between the end of the regular workday and 12:00 midnight, and eighty-five cents (85¢) per hour for each hour worked between 12:00 midnight and the time of the commencement of the regular work. - (ii) An employee shall have the option set out in Article 16.03, Time Off in Lieu of Overtime, for the premium portion of one-half times $(\frac{1}{2}x)$ their regular rate of pay for all hours worked pursuant to Article 15.10 (i) above. - (iii) Shift differential is not to be included in overtime calculations.